-FINCA Microfinance Holding Company LLC (FMH) is a social investment partnership that owns and operates microfinance institutions and banks in 21 countries across five continents.
+FINCA Microfinance Holding Company LLC (FMH) is a social investment partnership that owns and operates microfinance institutions and banks on five continents.

 FINCA’s subsidiaries provide responsible financial services to low-income individuals and their communities, helping people to build assets, create jobs and raise their standard of living.
 We operate our microfinance network to achieve positive social impact, in line with the FINCA mission but using commercial principles that also require sustainable financial results to ensure the health of our company and our ability to continue expanding services to people in need.